Strengthening employee engagement

 • Enabling disabled workers to better balance professional and personal life: the adjustment and adaptation of living conditions within the company is an essential factor in inserting and integrating disabled workers under good conditions.

-• Participate in the well-being of disabled workers beyond the framework of the company, by granting them one additional day of leave per year, and through the payment of a bonus in order to participate in any arrangement of their living conditions at home that is necessary due to their disability.
+• Participating in the well-being of disabled workers beyond the framework of the company, by granting them one additional day of leave per year, and through the payment of a bonus in order to share in any arrangement of their living conditions at home that is necessary due to their disability.

 Through the implementation of this pilot program, a disabled employee was hired at the Milperra storage warehouse.